 But mostly?
 The issues in this book are so heavy they are difficult to discuss with 30 teenagers, some of whom will have been sexually assaulted themselves, some of whom will sexually assault/have already assaulted.
 I find it far easier to write about these issues on a blog than to manage a class discussion, and to have that discussion go in the right direction.
 When schools ban books, that’s sometimes a factor.
 The Chocolate War is one of those novels which requires the reader to bring their own morality to the table.
 We’re to look at these boys as an example of treating people badly.
 But what if some readers do not have morality to bring?
 What then?

 Further to the banning, it’s important to note that Cormier did not intend The Chocolate War for a young adult audience.
-The reading age happens to be 12, however.
-That was Cormier’s natural writing style.
+The reading age happens to be twelve, however.
+That seemed to be Cormier’s natural writing style.

 The American Library Association classifies adolescent literature into three categories: